tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/EFCore.md

 The `EF Core Model` is mainly a configuration on how entity types are mapped to tables of the underlying database.

+Configuration is done

+- with `EF Core` built-in configuration conventions
+- using Data Annotation attributes
+- using fluent syntax in `DbContext.OnModelCreating()` or `IEntityTypeConfiguration<T>.Configure()`.

+## `EF Core` built-in Configuration Conventions

 In configuring entities the `EF Core` uses a lot of built-in [conventions](https://learn.microsoft.com/en-us/ef/core/modeling/#built-in-conventions) in order to spare a lot of work from the developer.

-### Built-in Conventions

 Most common are the following.